 But then, Rachel Griffin never forgot anything.

 Her roommates were still asleep.
 Normally, Rachel would have gone back to bed at this hour.
 But not today.
 Today, she was so excited, she could hardly keep her feet from dancing.
-Her heart raced with anticipation.
-She could no more return to sleep than she could walk to the moon.
+She could no more have gone back to sleep than she could have walked to the moon.

 All her life, she had waited to come here.
-All her life, she had gazed at photographs of her parents at Roanoke Academy for the Sorcerous Arts—the best arcane school in the universe.
-All her life, she had wanted to be part of this world, wanted it so badly that she would lay awake at night, her mind afire with hopes and plans.
+All her life, she had gazed at photographs of her parents at Roanoke Academy for the Sorcerous Arts—the best arcane school in the world.
+All her life, she had wanted to be part of this world, wanted it so badly that she would lie awake at night, her mind afire with hopes and plans.

 She had imagined the friends she might make, the adventures she would have, the secrets she might learn.
 She wanted to study every Art the school had to teach.
 She wanted to entrap storm imps with her flute playing.
 She wanted to conjure roses and to walk with dragons.
 She wanted to do daring deeds and accomplish marvels never before known to human kind.